svtcore/telegram-user-comments/README.md

 # Telegram User Comments

-Get all user comments under posts (discussion) in certain channel(s) and export in file
+Parsing all user comments under posts (discussion) in certain channel(s) and export in file

 Note: Count only comments whose defined like reply to post